 With such consistent love and support I won a number of singing scholarships from the age of twelve, including the McDowell Scholarship, the Gladys Moncrieff Protigi Award and the Roland Foster Scholarship for five consecutive years.
 I studied with Professor Foster for seven years, during which time I won the Sydney Sun Aria at the age of 23.

-At fifteen, my parents took me to Manila, Hong Kong and Japan where I broadcast over capital cities radios.
+At fifteen, my parents took me to Manila, Hong Kong and Japan to give radio broadcasts and concerts.
 In later years I sang in Germany, Switzerland, Austria, New Zealand and America.
 Concerts in England included London's Royal Festival Hall, Wigmore Hall, Australia House and St. Martins-in-the-Field.